17 Queensland Beaches You Will Love

 A beach accessible wheelchair is available from Macrossan House, and delivery can be arranged to your hotel

-The long flat, and usually pretty compacted sand makes this the perfect spot for cycling or running and even some beach cricket, and while there is no official picnic areas backing on the beach the shade provided by the palm trees make this a great spot to settle in for a lazy afternoon.
+The long flat, and usually pretty compacted sand makes this the perfect spot for cycling or running and even some beach cricket, and while there are no official picnic areas backing on the beach, the shade provided by the palm trees make this a great spot to settle in for a lazy afternoon.

-While tourism is the main industry in North Queensland they have managed to keep the resorts here low rise and mostly hidden by trees maintaining the look of a deserted paradise.
+While tourism is the primary industry in North Queensland, they have kept the resorts here low rise and mostly hidden by trees, maintaining the look of a deserted paradise.
 There is an enormous range of great places to stay here and it’s hard to make a choice.
 We have written a guide to the pros and cons of the different areas to stay that might help

 Suggested by us!